WICG/scroll-to-text-fragment/EXTENSIONS.md

 Some use cases remain difficult/impossible to select.
 Notably, a common pattern is CSS background-image specified via CSS selectors ([example](https://www.tutorialspoint.com/how-to-create-a-hero-image-with-css)).
-It's not clear how important/common these cases are and supporting them would either require an expanded CSS selector syntax (based on DOM structure) or a new syntax which would be less useful for other cases.
+It is not clear how important/common these cases are and supporting them would either require an expanded CSS selector syntax (based on DOM structure) or a new syntax which would be less useful for other cases.